 There are many definitions of the term ‘big data’ but most suggest something like the following:

 'Extremely large collections of data (data sets) that may be analysed to reveal patterns, trends, and associations, especially relating to human behaviour and interactions.'

 In addition, many definitions also state that the data sets are so large that conventional methods of storing and processing the data will not work.

 The volume of big data held by large companies such as Walmart (supermarkets), Apple and EBay is measured in multiple petabytes.
-A typical disc on a personal computer (PC) holds a gigabyte, so the big data depositories of these companies hold at least the data that could typically be held on 1 million PCs, perhaps even 10 to 20 million PCs.
+What is a petabyte?
+It’s 1015 bytes (characters) of information.
+A typical disc on a personal computer (PC) holds 109 bytes (a gigabyte), so the big data depositories of these companies hold at least the data that could typically be held on 1 million PCs, perhaps even 10 to 20 million PCs.

-The scale of this is difficult to comprehend.
-It is probably more useful to consider the types of data that large companies will typically store.
+These numbers probably mean little even when converted into equivalent PCs.
+It is more instructive to list some of the types of data that large companies will typically store.

 Via loyalty cards being swiped at checkouts: details of all purchases you make, when, where, how you pay, use of coupons.

 Via websites: every product you have every looked at, every page you have visited, every product you have ever bought.